Liliedahl Instructional Video ~ NOW available!

 A plein air and studio workshop on the beautiful Pacific coast of Mexico.
 Bob Masla, the owner (and a terrific person and painter) has created a unique workshop experience in a small, authentic Mexican fishing village.
 There's plenty of serious painting–plein air and studio–but also opportunities to explore and experience the culture and country of Mexico.
 This is one of my very favorite venues.
 That's why I'll be there in 2019 for the 5th time.

-Date to be determined in early 2018.
 This workshop will focus on using photographs, sketches, and/or plein air studies as reference and will take place entirely in the studio.
-For intermediate to advance painters.
+We'll explore the painting process and learn about the limitations of the camera and of using photographs for reference.
+For intermediate to advanced painters.

 Sept.
 22 – 28 Hudson River Valley Art Workshops, Greenville, NY; www.artworkshops.com